-The sidelight can then be displayed as close as possible to the bow of the kayak.
-You will want to be sure nothing is obstructing the light, and it is visible to others.
+The sidelight can then be displayed as close as possible to the kayak’s bow.
+You will want to be sure nothing obstructs the light and is visible to others.

 A “sternlight” means a white light placed as nearly as practicable at the stern showing an unbroken light over an arc of the horizon of 135 degrees and so fixed as to show the light 67.5 degrees from right aft on each side of the vessel.

-Keep in mind the above is from the USCG Navigation Center and applied to sailing vessels and powered vessels.
-Kayaks fall under these guidelines because of the electric propelled design.
+Remember the above is from the USCG Navigation Center and applied to sailing vessels and powered vessels.
+Kayaks fall under these guidelines because of the electric-propelled design.